-- 1. Fall of an athlete - 1.1.
-Fall of an athlete in the Competition arena An athlete is considered to have fallen when, either voluntarily or involuntarily, he/she is separated from his/her horse, in such a way that he/she touches the ground or finds it necessary, in order to get back into the saddle, to use some form of support or outside assistance. - 1.2.
-If it is not clear that the athlete has used some form of support or outside assistance to prevent his/her fall, the benefit of doubt must be given to the athlete. - Fall of an athlete anywhere outside of the Competition arena An athlete is considered to have fallen when, involuntarily, he/she is separated from his/her horse.
-If an athlete has voluntarily dismounted, it is not considered a Fall.
+- Fall of an athlete - 1.1.
+Fall of an athlete in the Competition arena

+An competitor athlete is considered to have fallen when, either voluntarily or involuntarily, the rider he/she is separated from the his/her horse, which has not fallen, in such a way that the rider he/she touches the ground or finds it necessary, in order to get back into the saddle, to use some form of support or outside assistance.
+If it is not clear that the rider has used some form of support or outside assistance to prevent the fall, the benefit of doubt must be given to the rider.

+- 1.2.
+If it is not clear that the athlete has used some form of support or outside assistance to prevent his/her fall, the benefit of doubt must be given to the athlete. - 2.
+Fall of an athlete anywhere outside of the Competition arena

+An athlete is considered to have fallen when, involuntarily, he/she is separated from his/her horse.
+If an athlete has voluntarily dismounted, it is not considered a Fall

-3 Fall of a horse.
+Fall of a horse